King George's Medical University: Rankings

-The National Institutional Ranking Framework (NIRF) has ranked the university 50 among universities in India in 2022, 11th among medical colleges, 5th among dental colleges and 75 overall.
+The National Institutional Ranking Framework (NIRF) has ranked the university 50 among universities in India in 2022, 11th among medical colleges, 5th among dental colleges, and 75th overall.
 It was ranked fourth among government medical colleges in India in 2022 by Outlook India.

+In 2025, NIRF ranked it 8th among medical colleges.

 Notable people

-The University has a long list of its prestigious alumni who have earned name and fame throughout the country as well as in abroad.
+The University has a list of its prestigious alumni.
 As of now, the University has given 1 Padma Vibhushan, 6 Padma Bhushan, 29 Padma Shri and 45 BC Roy awardees to the nation.